 This program provides college premeds an overview of medical school.
 The program

-skills to the changes in the new MCAT.
+to the MCAT.

 is an attending pediatrician at Naperville Pediatric Associates since 1988.
 He received his B.A. in Biology from New York University, his Ph.D. and M.D. from the University of Chicago where he also completed his pediatric residency.
 Dr. Rubin is certified by the American Board of Pediatrics and a fellow of the American Academy of Pediatrics.
 He is on the active staff at Edward Hospital, Naperville IL.
 Dr. Rubin started his Mini Medical School with his son, Zachary E. Rubin, M.D. , back in 2004.
-Dr. Zach is now a resident in pediatrics.

 To help further your interest in medicine, Dr. Rubin has compiled the following